maltelueken/eamax/README.md

-On the inference side: tempered SMC recovers a conjugate Gaussian's closed-form posterior mean and covariance in D=2, and its log marginal likelihood lands within **0.0044 nats** of the analytic evidence `log N(x | 0, S0 + S)` — a check on the evidence, which is often the headline scientific output, against a known answer.
+On the inference side: tempered SMC recovers a conjugate Gaussian's closed-form posterior mean and covariance in D=2, and its log marginal likelihood lands within **0.0044 nats** of the analytic evidence `log N(x | 0, S0 + S)`.

+Run unit and validation tests with:

 ```console
 uv run pytest
 ```

-## Migration
+## Generative AI usage

-`docs/migration/` has a guide per source repository: what moves, what stays, what breaks, and which numbers change.
+Claude Code (Opus version 4.5 - 5.0) was used to partially generate and improve code in prfmodel.
+All improvements were manually evaluated and approved by the author.